Social Determinants of Indigenous Health Essay

-    Indigenous people are basically tribes, ethnic groups, aboriginals those who are part of nation.
+Indigenous people are basically tribes, ethnic groups, aboriginals who are part of the nation.
 Indigenous people differ from other citizens in that they symbolize a vast diversity of convictions, philosophies, and customs.

 Social determinants of Indigenous health

-There are number of factors in environment which can influence an individual health.
-Health’s social determinants are those variables which can have both positive and negative influence on well being of people and communities.
-Few social determinants of indigenous social health are Housing, education, employment and income.
+Several factors in the environment can influence individual health.
+Health’s social determinants are those variables which can have both positive and negative influence on the well-being of people and communities.
+Few social determinants of indigenous social health are Housing, education, employment, and income.

 Importance of social determinant of health

-The main cause of such health issues are overcrowded households.
-There are high rate of incarceration which has undermine Aboriginal Torres Strait and Islander people in Australia.
-Processes of colonization have dis empowered Aboriginal and Torres Strait Islander communities and have lead to inequalities.
+The main cause of such health issues is overcrowded households.
+There is a high rate of incarceration which has to undermine Aboriginal Torres Strait and Islander people in Australia.
+Processes of colonization have disempowered Aboriginal and Torres Strait Islander communities and have lead to inequalities.

 Indigenous health gap

-There is great improvement in national indigenous health policy like assimilation of indigenous allied health Australia.
-But still indigenous people in Australia have access to poorer health care services as compared to non- indigenous Australian.
+There is a great improvement in national indigenous health policy like the assimilation of indigenous allied health Australia.
+But still, indigenous people in Australia have access to poorer health care services as compared to non- indigenous Australians.

 Causes of gap

-According to survey it is due to behavioral aspects because of which indigenous Torres Strait and Islander people in Australia are having poor health.
-The main cause of health gap is the failure of addressing the root causes.
+According to the survey, it is due to behavioral aspects because of which indigenous Torres Strait and Islander people in Australia are having poor health.
+The main cause of the health gap is the failure of addressing the root causes.
 Other aspects that have widened the gap include: